NGallop/bioinfx_intro/README.md

 ### Installation
 First, we need to install the project directory.
 Fork this repository on GitHub, and navigate to it.
+Top of the page > Fork > Create a new fork.
+Set yourself as the owner.

 Second, above this README, there is a large green button labelled ```<> Code```.
 Click this and copy the HTTPS URL.

-At your terminal, navigate to a directory you're hapy for this repository to be stored in.
+At your terminal, navigate to a directory you're happy for this repository to be stored in.
 Then run:

 ```
 git clone [YOUR_FORKED_REPO_URL]